netdata/netdata/docs/export/README.md

 Let's cover the process of enabling an exporting connector, using the Graphite connector as an example.
 These steps can be applied to other connectors as well.

-> If you are migrating from the deprecated backens system, this quickstart will also help you update your configuration
+> If you are migrating from the deprecated backends system, this quickstart will also help you update your configuration
 > to the new format.

 Open the `exporting.conf` file with `edit-config`.